profplump/MacOS/PhotosSnapshot/Readme.md

 ## Environmental Variables

-PhotosSnapshot supports several environmental variables to control operation at runtime

 MEDIA_TYPES
 : Restrict fetch requests to assets with the specified media type.
 Use A for audio, P for images, and V for videos.
 Does not apply to UUID-based searches `MEDIA_TYPES="APV"`